Connect with us

 La Prisgiona

-Continuing along the route, one encounters the Li Muri Necropolis, an archaeological site of great importance that houses numerous tombs dating back to the Bronze Age.
-The Li Muri archaeological site, located one kilometer from the Li Lolghi Tomb of the Giants, represents the oldest site in the archaeological park and dates back 6,000 years.
-The burial circles are among the oldest evidence of Western European megalithism and find stringent comparisons in southern Corsica, Catalonia and the French Midi.
-In Sardinia this type of burial seems to be widespread only in the Gallura area, particularly in the Arzachena area.
-The necropolis consists of four burial circles tangent to each other, ranging from 5 to 8.5 meters in diameter.
-Within each circle, a rectangular lithic chest contained one or at most two bodies, in a huddled position.
-The bottom of the tomb and the bodies were sprinkled with red ochre, a substance that symbolized regeneration.
+Continuing along the archaeological trail, we come to the Li Muri Necropolis, an extraordinarily important site with numerous tombs dating back to the Bronze Age.
+Located about one kilometre from the famous Li Lolghi Tomb of the Giants and not far from the village of Luogosanto (click here to find out what to do and see in Luogosanto), Li Muri represents the oldest site in the archaeological park, with a history stretching back some 6000 years.
+The burial circles of Li Muri are among the oldest testimonies of Western European megalithism and find analogies in other areas of the Mediterranean, such as southern Corsica, Catalonia and the French Midi.
+In Sardinia, however, this type of tomb is found almost exclusively in Gallura, particularly in the area of Arzachena.
+The necropolis of Li Muri consists of four burial circles, all arranged tangentially to each other, with diameters ranging from 5 to 8.5 metres.
+Within each burial circle, there is a rectangular lithic chest, which contained one or at most two bodies, arranged in a crouched position.
+The bottom of the grave and the bodies themselves were sprinkled with red ochre, a symbol of regeneration and rebirth, a custom that characterised many megalithic burials of the period.
+The deceased were accompanied by a trousseau of valuables, such as necklaces and flint blades, suggesting that people of importance in society were buried at Li Muri.
+Completing the scene, outside the burial circles, are the mehirs, large standing stones that probably represented deities or religious symbols, offering a clue to understanding the belief system of these ancient peoples.

 Impressive burial structures dating from the Bronze Age and characterized by the presence of large stone blocks arranged in the shape of dolmens.
 The tombs of the Giants of Coddu Vecchiu are considered among the most spectacular on the island and include a gallery tomb built between the 21st and 19th centuries B.C. and an exedra, or semicircular space in front of it, added between the 18th and 17th centuries B.C.